Senior Program Manager

 Leanne leads the strategy and programming for the Funders for a Just Economy by working with funders nationally to advance philanthropic conversations and commitments for economic justice and worker power.

 Before joining NFG, Leanne was the Economic Justice and Labor Rights Program Officer at Mama Cash Feminist Fund and was a Senior Strategic Advisor at Tides Advocacy.
-She earned her BA in political science and gender studies from the City University of New York while working as a barista, child care worker and a student union organizer; she later completed her Masters in Inequalities and Social Science from the London School of Economics.
+She earned her BA in political science and gender studies from the City University of New York while working as a barista, child care worker and a student union organizer; she later completed her Masters in Inequalities and Social Science from the London School of Economics and Political Science.
 She is a Senior Atlantic Fellow and serves as an Advisor with the FRIDA Young Feminist Fund.
 When not geeking out on movement strategy and economic justice, Leanne is obsessively trying to center clay on a pottery wheel and finding new ways of incorporating chili crisp and fish sauce in her cooking.